ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 # Basic Catamorphisms

 Welcome!
-If you think a catamorphism might be what Professor McGonagall does in the Harry Potter books then you're in the right place!
+If you think a catamorphism might be what Professor McGonagall does in the Harry Potter books then you're about to learn something!

-Catamorphisms are a great place to start on your journey towards understanding recursion schemes as a whole!
-They aren't as scary as they sound, the prefix `cata` comes from the Greek word meaning `downwards`, `morph` loosely means 'to change from one thing to another' so if we squint a bit we can pretend that `catamorphism` means to reduce something down.
-Catamorphisms take some _thing_ with an associated 'structure' and reduce it down to some _thing_ with **less** structure.
+Catamorphisms are a great place to start on your journey towards understanding recursion schemes as a whole; they aren't as scary as they sound, the prefix `cata` comes from the Greek word meaning `downwards`, `morph` loosely means 'to change from one thing to another' so if we squint a bit we can pretend that `catamorphism` means to reduce something down.
+Catamorphisms take some _thing_ with some associated structure and reduce it down to some new _thing_ with **less** structure.

 If you've been using a functional programming language for a while you're